ReChronoRain/HyperCeiler/README_en-US.md

 </div>

-## Supported versions
+## Currently Supported Versions

-MIUI and HyperOS for Android 11-14
+MIUI and HyperOS for Android 13-14

-Note: The System Framework and System UI scope do not support MIUI for Android 11-12.
+Note: Android 11-12 will gradually stop supporting it in subsequent versions.
+The current system framework, system ui, system desktop, and security manager scope do not support the MIUI of Android 11-12.

 ## Pre-use instructions